1ADIS1/xai-sverl/TUTORIAL.md

   <p>OpenAI reinforcement learning research paper visualisation [2].</p>
 </div>

 For the implementation, we will be using a ⚡blazingly fast⚡ and statically-typed programming language called 🦀 Rust 🦀.
-We will provide a few snippets, but our main goal is to provide you with the idea on implementation, so you can try to implement these methods in your favourite programming language.
+We will provide a few code snippets, but our main goal is to provide you with the idea on implementation, so you can try to implement these methods in your favourite programming language.

 ## Explainable Artificial Intelligence